opencollective/documentation/expenses-and-getting-paid/virtual-cards.md

 ### Automatically Paused Cards

 Hosts can choose to pause virtual cards if there are any incomplete expenses.
 This is a protective measure to prevent abuse.
-If you host has paused a card you will not be able to use the card to make purchases util a receipt has been attached to the previous expense by the assignee.
+If your host has paused a card you will not be able to use the card to make purchases until a receipt has been attached to the previous expense by the assignee.

 {% hint style="warning" %}
 Be aware of your surroundings when viewing a card's details as others may be able to see them.